AtomicHarmonics/guitarEffectApplication/jackScripts/README.txt

-ajConnections: This is a program that will automatically make jack connections for you based on the config file given, in this case 'fullConnConfig'
+ajConnections-script: This is a program that will automatically make jack connections for you based on the config file given, in this case 'fullConnConfig'
 gstreamer-script: This program will recieve an audio stream from jack and stream it to a set ip address
 effects-script: will start the guitar effects application